Superfood Saturday: All About AcaiArticle posted in: Diet & Nutrition

 Acai tablets are sold online and in health-food stores.
 The powdered acai they’re made from may have some of the nutrients in the fruit, but it has none of the valuable fiber.
 Though, just taking capsules is never the best way to get the important weight loss benefits of eating fruits and vegetables.

 The two most popular ways to enjoy acai are in a smoothie or a bowl.
-You can include the frozen pulp with fresh berries and a banana, blended with a vanilla shake from Nutrisystem, to make a super-nutritious smoothie that gives you one PowerFuel and one SmartCarb.
-Here’s a simple recipe we love that can include acai in place of some portion of the other berries >
+You can include the frozen pulp with fresh berries, a banana and Vanilla Nutrisystem Shake Mix to make a super-nutritious smoothie that gives you one PowerFuel and one SmartCarb.

 Smoothie bowls let you incorporate whole fruit and crunchy ingredients such as nuts or granola that don’t work in drinks.
 Before you build your bowl, blend acai pulp with non-fat yogurt or milk, then add more tasty ingredients to make a breakfast that will keep you fueled up all morning.
-We show you the ins and outs of making smoothie bowls here >
+Check out our guide to making a smoothie bowl.